 “Please, try not to be a hindrance.”

-Alice giggled, got up, and started to walk towards the door with quick steps, so I hurriedly run after her.
-As to the homework... well, I should manage somehow or other.
+Alice giggled, got up, and started to walk towards the door with quick steps, so I hurriedly ran after her.
+As for the homework... well, I should manage somehow or other.
 Probably.

 The following day, the 22nd of August, 2:50 PM.